Emit07/lfb/README.md

 # lfb

 lfb (light file browser) is a terminal file browser.
-The whole program is a mess as of now.
-In the feature I will remove the need for external dependencies, tidy up the code, make an actual readme, add documentation, and change the name.

-[WARNING] the source for this program is a mess, look at it at your own risk.
+All the code is in the process of being refactored.
+It is a bit messy and I am working on cleaning it up.
+I would like to change the name so I am open to suggestions.

 ## Dependencies